Airport - Connections and Airlines, Munich

 My recommendation to get downtown, however, is to take the S-Bahn.
 The S-1 and S-8 depart alternately about every 10 minutes.
 Travel time downtown is 40-50 minutes, depending on where you're going.

 Costs: Railpasses (e.g. Eurail, Selectpass, German Rail Pass) are valid on the S-Bahn only (i.e. not the U-Bahn, trams, or buses), but require use of a travel day on a flexi pass -- a bad value unless you're taking a train well outside of Munich the day you arrive.
-A 1-way ticket costs EUR 10.40 with cash (a bit less with "non-cash" options -- see the website for details), but for just a bit more (EUR 11.20), you can buy a "Single Tageskarte Gesamtnetz," which covers the trip plus all of Munich's S-Bahns, U-Bahns, trams, and buses for the rest of the day.
-An even better deal for 2-5 travelers is the "Partner Tageskarte Gesamtnetz," which costs EUR 20.40, the same as two 1-way tickets alone, and covers the transit system for the whole day for up to 5 people traveling together.
+A 1-way ticket costs EUR 10.80 with cash (a bit less with "non-cash" options -- see the website for details), but for just a bit more (EUR 12), you can buy a "Single Tageskarte Gesamtnetz," which covers the trip plus all of Munich's S-Bahns, U-Bahns, trams, and buses for the rest of the day.
+An even better deal for 2-5 travelers is the "Partner Tageskarte Gesamtnetz," which costs EUR 22.30, just a few cents more than two 1-way tickets alone, and covers the transit system for the whole day for up to 5 people traveling together.
 You can purchase tickets at the DB ticket booths or at the easy-to-use ticket machines (the ones at the airport even take credit cards!).
 Remember to validate your ticket in the machines marked "E" before you board.
-(NOTE: There is also a ticket available called the "Airport-City-Day Ticket," which acts as and costs the same as a Tageskarte Gesamtnetz.
-The only difference is you don't need to cancel the Airport-City-Day Ticket, i.e., you must use it on the day you buy it.)
+(NOTE: When you purchase a Tageskarte Gesamtnetz at the airport, sometimes also known as an "Airport-City-Day Ticket," you no longer need to cancel the tickets, but you must use the ticket on the same day you buy it.)

 I've used this airport many times in the last 2 years, on trips to the Ingolstadt area of Bavaria - about 45 minutes by car from the airport.